 > Your child keeps getting sick

-Contact with other children can make it easier to catch bugs, such as colds, coughs and other things.
-Look to see how your daycare centre keeps things clean and it is also important to keep sick children home to stop things spreading to other children, staff and parents.
+Contact with other children can make it easier to catch bugs, such as colds, coughs, and other things.
+Look to see how your daycare center keeps things clean.
+It’s also important to keep sick children home to stop things spreading to other children, staff, and parents.

 > Daycare drop-off

 Working parents face significant challenges during daycare drop-offs.
 You can take the stress out of things by planning ahead.
 If your baby goes to daycare, in advance, pack a bag of diapers, pick out an outfit and extra clothes, choose a favorite toy or blanket and take a breastfeeding plan or bottle.
 Wake your child early and don’t rush in the morning; calculate the time you need then add 30 minutes.
 Arrive early so you have time to stick around for a few minutes.

 > Daycare pick-up

 Pick-up time at daycare can be chaotic and rushed for working parents.
 Demanding jobs with long hours can lead to rushing to get to daycare on time.
 Due to work commitments, some parents divide responsibilities so one parent does drop-off and the other pick-up.
 If you work shifts or have an unpredictable schedule, you can easily find on-call babysitters who can watch the kids until you get home.

 Peuterspeelzaal translates as preschool playgroup and is an option for your child if you aren’t wanting full daycare.
 Most children at the centers are between the age of two and four years.
 The sessions are generally half days (three to four hours), with a minimum of two days per week.
 The schools are better suited for parents wanting to give their children an opportunity to socialize with other children.

 Read more on how preschool is structured and what to expect in Expatica”s guide to preschool in the Netherlands.